-Council is partnering with the community to work towards a new indoor pool.
-Council will donate the land, $1 million in capital funding and contribute up to $250k per year to the operating costs.
+The Kaikoura Community Charitable Trust is leading a project to build a new indoor community pool on the Scarborough Street recreation reserve over the next 4 years.
+Council is supporting the Trust by donating the land, $1 million in capital funding and contributing up to $250k per year to the operating costs.

 Want to get in touch?

 Contact the Pool Project Coordinator by emailing Pool@kaikoura.govt.nz.

 Contact Trustee and Councillor Craig Mackle.

 Check out the Kaikōura Community Pool Facebook page to stay up to date with all the fundraising events and activities, and to find out how you can get involved.